 2121.5.
 Tiered System of Support.

 In accordance with 16 V.S.A. § 2902 and State Board Rule 2194, each school shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
 This system shall be aligned with the school's Personalized Learning Plan structures, and specific student support services shall be specified within a student’s Personalized Learning Plan process.
 Student Personalized Learning Plans should help inform the structures and services put in place to support individual student learning.
 Provision of specific student supports, including relevant accommodations, shall be detailed within a student’s IEP or 504 plan as required by federal law.
-Tiered systems of support should also integrate elements of early multi-tiered systems of support (MTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preKk-12 students within an SU/SD.
+Tiered systems of support should also integrate elements of early multi-tiered systems of support (MTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students within an SU/SD.

 School counseling services shall support the mission and vision of the school and shall be available to all students K-12.
-The services shall address students' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness issues of racism and discrimination.
+The services shall address students' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness issues instances of racism and discrimination.
 Such services shall be aligned and integrated with the work of other professionals in the school setting, as well as those in other educational and human services.

 Staffing shall be filled by licensed school counselors and other student support personnel with sufficient staff to carry out the school counseling services, such as guidance counselors, Student Assistance Program counselors, home-school coordinators, English-as-a-Second-Language multi-lingual learner coordinators and school-based clinicians.
 At the elementary level, there shall be no more than 300 students per school counselor and other student support personnel.
 Schools with fewer than 300 students shall employ a school counselor and other student support personnel on a pro-rata basis.
 At the secondary level, there shall be no more than 200 students per school counselor and other student support personnel.